noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 ### Fund Your Wallet

-Fill your wallet with cryptocurrencies that pay for your necessary blockchain transactions.
+To begin creating and managing your blockchain assets you need to pay for your necessary blockchain transactions using Ether and Enjin Coin.

-ETH/KETH is used to pay for transaction fees on the network, while ENJ/KENJ is used to create and back your items.
+Ether (ETH/KETH) is used to pay for transaction fees on the network, while Enjin Coin (ENJ/KENJ) is used to create and back your items.

 **Kovan Testnet:** To begin transacting on Testnet will need KETH (Kovan Ether) and KENJ (Kovan Enjin Coin).
 To receive these free resources, go to the [Enjin Kovan Testnet Faucet](https://kovan.faucet.enjin.io/) and input your Ethereum address.
 **Ethereum Mainnet:** To begin transacting on Mainnet, you will need ETH (Ether) and ENJ (Enjin Coin).
 You can purchase these from a cryptocurrency exchange.

-# Linking Your Wallet
+## Wallet Linking

 Every user of your Enjin App or collection requires an app identity which allows you to identify them as the true owner of their Ethereum address.

 Identities are distinct from user ids, and are a way to decouple users from wallet addresses.
 Identities are either linked, or unlinked.
 If they are linked, they contain a valid Ethereum address.
-Unlinked identities have a like code like `BXXAZK`.
+Unlinked identities have a code like `BXXAZK` that users can sign into their Enjin Wallet to link their Ethereum address and prove that it's theirs.

 It is important to know that **there can only be one identity per user, per app/game.**

 You cannot directly connect a user id to a wallet.

 For example, user `bob` can link his wallet `0xabcd`to the game `Space Monkies`, but cannot link multiple wallets to that particular game.
 If `bob` wants to use a different wallet with `Space Monkies`, he will need to unlink the current wallet, and re-link with the new wallet.

 An identity will automatically be created for new users if you set an app id when creating the user.

+### Linking Your Wallet

-To accept and sign any transactions, you will need to link your Enjin Wallet (Dev version) app to your identity.
+To authorize and sign any transactions, you will need to link your Enjin Wallet app to your identity.

 To do this, you will need to find your **Linking Code**.

 You can find the link code with the following query: